 Couples can create supportive, respectful and healthy family environments by attacking problems and not their partners.
 They can cooperate to resolve issues and find solutions together.
 If a partner cannot get the other spouse to listen, they can seek help.
 This should be done early to prevent the problem escalating, resentment setting in, becoming greater issues.

-They can seek for help early to address unresolved issues and surmount the culture of silence which can harm a marriage in the long run.
+They can seek help early to address unresolved issues and surmount the culture of silence which can harm a marriage in the long run.
 Couples can seek help to resolve difficult issues they cannot resolve on their own.

 Personal matters are better resolved through constructive approaches to prevent escalation and greater issues such as damaged relationships, domestic violence, a break-up or litigation causing problems in the lives of children.
 They can seek the help of a marital counsellor, marriage and family therapist or a mediator.
 Read More